 The remedy for this startling revulsion is a good, zero-waste, toxin-free, cruelty-free, chemical-free dish soap that smells pleasant, does an excellent job of cleaning, and won’t end up in the landfill.

-Thankfully, these ten highly-regarded zero-waste and plastic-free dish soaps also have the power to restore our faith in the cleanliness of our kitchens.
+Thankfully, these ten highly-regarded zero-waste dish soap brands also have the power to restore our faith in the cleanliness of our kitchens.
 And each time you choose low-waste dish soaps, you also select one less plastic bottle requiring manufacture.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.

 Elsewhere Jen’s interests include the role that future technology and data have in helping us solve some of the planet’s biggest challenges.